lllmonster/Data-Structure-And-Algorithm/SystemDesign/SystemDesign.md

 1. The client opens a connection and request data from the server using regular HTTP
 2. The server sends the data to the client whenever there's new information available
 SSE are best when we need real-time traffic from the server to the client or if the server is generating data in a loop and send multiple events to the client.

+### Search

+Elasticsearch is a powerful search engine that excels in full-text search, complex query execution, and handling high-volume traffic efficiently.
+At its core, Elasticsearch operates using inverted indexes, a key feature that makes it highly efficient for search operations.
+Inverted indexes allow Elasticsearch to quickly locate and retrieve data by mapping each unique word to the documents or records it appears in, significantly speeding up search queries.

 ## Data Structure Or Method
 ### Quadtree